phntom/s3-sync/README.md

 A simple helper container for syncing volumes with S3 for quasi-reliable storage.

 ## Background
 Sometimes you'd like to use a Redis store and you'd like to save it's data, but you don't want to waste an entire Kubernetes PersistentVolume on it, because that might waste most of a gigabyte or ten for a few kilobytes of storage.
-Enter koehn/redis-s3.
+Enter koehn/s3-sync.

-This image will take the files Redis outputs to the (default) `/data` directory and sync them to S3 using the Redis and s3cmd configuration you supply.
-The next time the container is started, the contents will sync back to the `/data` directory prior to Redis starting up.
+This image can watch a directory on a volume you specify and sync it to a bucket on an S3-compatible server.
+It’s not perfect backups, but it’s good enough for cached data that you’d rather not build every time your container launches.

 ## Configuration
 You must run `s3cmd --configure` to set up how s3cmd will talk to your S3 bucket.
 You should then